 Enquire Apply

-Course content
+Course Highlights

 Course delivery

-There are induction sessions to introduce you to how the course will run – on application you will receive a choice of dates where you will indicate when you will attend.
+There are induction sessions to introduce you to how the course will run; on application you will receive a choice of dates where you will indicate when you will attend.

-When the course start you will have access to MOODLE, the University’s online learning platform and from there you will access the course handbook and all resources needed for successful completion of the course.
-In the handbook there is a week by week guide which will indicate what work is expected that week.
+When the course starts, you will have access to MOODLE, the University’s online learning platform.
+You will then access the course handbook and all resources needed for successful completion of the course.
+In the handbook there is a week-by-week guide which will indicate what work is expected that week.
 This will either be:

 - A recorded film to watch